 Psychiatrists often need access to their old notes quickly, to remind them of their previous sessions.
 A psychiatry EMR Software must link progress notes directly to the treatment plan and should offer rapid note retrieval.

 The top Psychiatry Electronic Medical Records (EMR) Software must feature psychiatry-specific templates for schizophrenia, suicide depression, anxiety, addiction, bipolar OCD, delirium, mania, psychosis, eating disorders, etc.

 The software must ensure that you can rate the social, occupational, and psychological functioning of a patient through the Global Assessment of Functioning (GAF).
 GAF also monitors the degree of severity of psychosocial factors with a graphical representation of ongoing progress.

-Psychiatrists have their ow way of working.
-A specific methodology is required for both internal uses and for external billing.
+Psychiatrists have their own way of working.
+A specific methodology is required for both internal uses and external billing.
 The best psychiatry EHR & PM software solution must provide detailed support for billing, similar to what is offered by mental health Electronic Medical Records software.